 6 Lazy 5 RanchMooresvilleSee on map

 More than 750 animals from six continents call the Lazy 5 Ranch home.
-You can board a horse-drawn wagon to view rhinos, giraffes, zebras and many other striped and spotted residents.
-Or drive your own vehicle on the 3.5-mile safari route, and expect shrieks of laughter from your kids as they hand-feed ostriches, llamas and other animals that come right up to your windows.
+You can board a horse-drawn wagon to view rhinos, giraffes, zebras, and many other striped and spotted residents.
+Or drive your own vehicle on the 3.5-mile route and expect shrieks of laughter from your kids as they hand-feed ostriches, llamas, zebras and other animals that come right up to your windows.

 7 Grandfather Mountain